Global in Time Existence of Self-Interacting Scalar Field in De Sitter Spacetimes: Introduction

 The Klein-Gordon quantum fields on the de~Sitter manifold with imaginary mass, which take an infinite set of discrete values as follows

 present a family of scalar tachyonic quantum fields.
-Epstein and Moschella \cite{Epstein-Moschella} give a complete study of a family of scalar tachyonic quantum fields which are linear Klein-Gordon quantum fields on the de Sitter manifold whose squared masses are negative and take an infinite set of discrete values (\ref{E-M}).
-The corresponding linear equation is

-for which the kernel is $E(x,t;x_0,t_0;M) $, where $M = \sqrt{\frac{n^2}{4}+k(k+n)}= k+\frac{n }{2}$, $k=0,1,2,\ldots\,$.
-If $n$ is an odd number, then $m$ takes value at knot points set.
 The nonexistence of a global in time solution of the semilinear Klein-Gordon massive tachyonic (quantum fields) equation in the de~Sitter space-time is proved in \cite{Yag_DCDS}.
 The conclusion is that the self-interacting tachyons in the de Sitter space-time have finite lifespan.
 More precisely, consider the semilinear equation

 which is commonly used model for general nonlinear problems.
 Then, according to Theorem~1.1~\cite{Yag_DCDS}, if $c\not= 0$, $\alpha >0 $, and $m \not= 0$, then for every positive numbers $\varepsilon $ and $s$ there exist functions $\psi _0 $, $\, \psi _1 \in C_0^\infty ( {\mathbb R}^n)$ such that $ \|\psi _0 \|_{H_{(s)}( {\mathbb R}^n)} + \|\psi _1 \|_{H_{(s)}( {\mathbb R}^n)} \leq \varepsilon $ but the solution $\psi =\psi (x,t) $ with the initial values (\ref{ICPHI}) blows up in finite time.